 “Every Standardbred horse should be treated with respect, compassion and understanding and shall receive a standard of care which allows them to enjoy a good quality of life while in the racing industry and on retirement.”

 Health and animal welfare is very important to Harness Racing New Zealand and is included as one of the six pillars of the 2019-20 business plan.
-There is a Health and Animal Welfare sub-committee that meets five to six times a year to discuss key topics relating to animal welfare and the impact on the Rules and Regulations of Harness Racing.
-This committee is chaired by a Harness Racing New Zealand Board Member, and includes Harness Racing New Zealand senior management, a Racing Integrity Unit representative, a Veterinarian and a number of equine subject matter experts and industry participants to deliver the Health and Animal Welfare Strategy Plan.
+There is a Health and Animal Welfare working group that meets regularly to discuss key topics relating to animal welfare and the impact on the Rules and Regulations of Harness Racing.
+This group is chaired by a Harness Racing New Zealand Board Member, and includes Harness Racing New Zealand senior management, and an equine Veterinarian.
+The group works with equine subject matter experts and industry participants to deliver the Health and Animal Welfare Strategy Plan.

 Harness Racing New Zealand has a Health and Animal Welfare Policy (see here).